 The final type of nut we’ll talk about is ebony.
 Many guitarists favor ebony because it has a beautiful look and produces warm, smooth tones.
 It’s much more common to find an ebony nut on a non-steel string guitar.
 An ebony nut will need a lot of care and will wear faster than any other material.

-So who wins when it comes to graphite vs plastic vs bone nuts?
+So who wins when it comes to graphite, plastic, or bone nuts?
 If those are our only three choices, we recommend going with bone.
 Bone will last a long time and produce great tones.
 There’s nothing wrong with graphite if you like it, but most people go for it based solely on its lubricating qualities.
 If you have problems with string hang-ups, it could be a sign that something’s not lining up correctly.
 People who use a lot of whammy-bar usually use a locking system to prevent the strings from going out of tune.

 If we could choose from any of the options, we might go with the Tusq nut.
 To or ears, it sounded just as good as the bone if not better and is much more durable.
 We hope that you choose with your ears and not the hype.
-Experiment as much as you can; even the woolly mammoth nut isn’t going to make you go broke, so try a few out.
+Experiment as much as you can — even the woolly mammoth nut isn’t going to break the bank, so try a few out.
 We would love to hear about your experiments and which one you think sounds the best!

-If you have enjoyed reading this article and have learned a little more about the different styles of nuts available to you, please share this graphite vs plastic vs bone nuts article with your friends on Facebook and Twitter.
+If you have enjoyed reading this article and have learned a little more about the different styles of nuts available to you, please feel free to share this guitar nuts article with your friends on Facebook and Twitter.
 And don’t forget to visit us at humbuckersoup.com, and take a look at our other articles on guitar electronics.